fayfaywcl/CART315/Process/Journal.md

 - **Safe Zone areas**

     Inspired directly by the article, I imagined a long protected block area where, if the player chooses correctly, they can briefly rest from danger.

+Here are the task ideas I came up with, along with a video paper prototype of them:

  <p align="left">
  <img src="Media/Week5DifferentLevel.jpeg" alt="Week5DifferentLevel.jpeg" width="400" height="300">